 If you prefer it on the milder side, I’d omit the crushed red pepper.
 If you like it hot, feel free to add more crushed red pepper and/or cayenne pepper.

-How Much of This Taco Seasoning Do You Use in a Pound of Ground Beef?
+How Much of This Seasoning Do You Use in a Pound of Ground Beef?

-I use 2 tablespoons of this seasoning in one pound of ground beef.
-This recipe yields 4 tablespoons, so half the recipe for 1 pound (or store the remaining 2 tablespoons in an airtight container for later).
+I typically use two tablespoons of this seasoning in one pound of ground beef.
+This recipe yields four tablespoons, so half the recipe for one pound (or store the remaining two tablespoons in an airtight container or a spice jar for later).

 You can even double or triple the recipe so that you’ll always have it on-hand.
-It lasts for up to 6 months when stored properly in a cool, dry place.
+It lasts for up to six months when stored properly in a cool, dry place.

 - 1 tablespoon chili powder